 |GBP ➡ USD||0.4% + £ 0.80 flat transaction fee|

 TransferWise borderless accounts are free, with no fees to subscribe, add and receive money, or get international bank details.
-There are low, transparent fees for converting currencies within your account and withdrawing money out of your borderless account into your bank account.
+There are low, transparent fees for converting currencies in and out of your account.

 You can learn all the details on borderless fees here, or read on for an overview.

 There’s a small fee to convert between currencies that you already hold in your borderless account.
 Our conversion fees are the same as those for sending money, but without a minimum fee.

 You can find a full list of all our conversion fees here.